Integrations/Claude Code

 Out of the box, with no further configuration.

-Full memory CRUD, semantic search, state checkpoints, and structured logging — all via standard MCP protocol.
+Memory CRUD, semantic search, fact updating, state checkpoints, and structured logging — all via standard MCP protocol.

 Persistent storage